-We've tested over 185 keyboards, and below are our recommendations for the best keyboards for work.
+We've tested over 200 keyboards, and below are our recommendations for the best keyboards for work.
 That said, if you're interested in checking out our recommendations for keyboards for a specific type of job, you can check out our lists of the best programming keyboards and the best keyboards for typing.
-Otherwise, you can check out our list of the best ergonomic keyboards if you're interested in a specifically ergonomic keyboard.
+Otherwise, you can check out our list of the best ergonomic keyboards if you want a specifically ergonomic keyboard.

 In addition to its aesthetic and comfort features, this keyboard has a host of software integrations to help improve your workflow.
 One such feature is the ability to pair this keyboard with up to three other devices using standard Bluetooth.
-You can even control multiple devices and share files between devices simultaneously using Logitech's FLOW feature.
-Alternatively, you can connect this keyboard with the included USB BOLT receiver, which offers a more reliable wireless connection in congested Bluetooth environments.
+Using Logitech's FLOW feature, you can control multiple devices and share files between devices simultaneously.
+Alternatively, you can connect this keyboard with the Logi BOLT USB receiver, which Logitech advertises to provide a more stable and secure connection in congested wireless spaces.
 This receiver also works with Logitech's most recent productivity mice, so you may only need one receiver for multiple devices.

-For the best option at a mid-range price point, we recommend the Logitech MX Keys, especially if you're used to typing on a laptop.
-It uses scissor switches similar to what you'd find in laptop keyboards rather than the mechanical switches in our top pick, the Logitech MX Mechanical.
-While the typing experience doesn't feel as premium, this keyboard offers the same array of software integrations to improve your overall workflow.
-It connects wirelessly via Bluetooth, or you can use Logitech's Unifying Receiver, which also allows you to simultaneously pair many of Logitech's older productivity mice.
+For the best mid-range option, we recommend the Logitech MX Keys S, especially if you're used to typing on a laptop.
+This keyboard uses scissor switches similar to what you'd find in laptop keyboards rather than the mechanical switches in our top pick, the Logitech MX Mechanical.
+While it doesn't offer the same tactile experience as using a mechanical model, it provides the same software integrations and connects wirelessly via Bluetooth or with Logitech's BOLT USB receiver.

-Since this keyboard was Logitech's previous generation flagship office keyboard, they put in a lot of effort to get the finer details just right.
-The keycaps have a shallow indent in the middle to gently guide your fingertips into the center to promote better typing accuracy, and the low profile keys keep your wrists flat on your work surface for support while you type.
-Unlike the MX Mechanical, which has a rigid metal top plate for added durability, the top plate on this keyboard is plastic but looks metal, so it's pretty lightweight while keeping a premium look.
+Logitech has also put in effort with this keyboard to get many finer details just right.
+The keycaps have a shallow indent in the middle to gently guide your fingertips into the center to help you avoid accidental keystrokes, and the low-profile keys keep your wrists flat on your work surface for support while you type.
+Also, unlike the MX Mechanical, which has a rigid metal top plate for added durability, the top plate on this keyboard is plastic but looks metal, so it's lightweight while keeping a premium look.

-The Logitech ERGO K860 may look unusual, but it's an extremely performant unit with many features to keep you comfortable, which is why we're recommending it as the best ergonomic office keyboard.
-The wave-like shape of this keyboard descends into two distinct clusters of keys, and this design help to keep your shoulders, wrists, and hands in a more natural position while you type.
-The attached wrist rest is plush and high quality, providing stable support for your palms.
+The Logitech ERGO K860 may look unusual, but it's an extremely performant unit with many features to keep you comfortable, so we recommend it as the best ergonomic office keyboard.
+The wave-like shape of this keyboard descends into two distinct clusters of keys, and this design helps to keep your shoulders, wrists, and hands in a more natural position while you type.
+The attached wristrest is plush and high quality, providing stable support for your palms.